1968 Freeburg, IL Tornado

 Hospitalized at Memorial Hospital are Mary Lybarger, 41 and James Bush, 21, who are in intensive care, Gregory Bush, 8 months, Roger Papproth 25, Frances Papproth 24, Brian Papproth 6, Edward Akers and Eddie Akers Jr., 2

 Many people were treated and dismissed at both hospitals, and many people who have helped with the rescue work have received minor injuries.
-The entire populouse of Freeburg is running around bleary eyed, as everyone spent a sleepless night.
+The entire populous of Freeburg is running around bleary eyed, as everyone spent a sleepless night.

 Mrs. Olga (Elmer) Klingel, 66, or R.R.
 2 Mascoutah is in a critical condition at St. Elizabeth's Hospital.

 Kenneth Mueller, R.R.
-2 lost barns, machine sheds, trailer home and everyting except his home, Norman Lembke, R.R.
+2 lost barns, machine sheds, trailer home and everything except his home, Norman Lembke, R.R.
 2 Mascoutah lost large machine shed.
 Cletus Dennis Frerking, New Memphis station lost a farm home and Kenneth Eidman suffered some property damage.

 In Freeburg, the E.M.
 Weigmann & Comapny, large industrial plant, received major damages.
-Freeburg Community High School has only about four class rooms left, they lost the roof to the old guym, the machine shop, six classrooms, and the bus garages were damaged.
-Kehrer's Trailer Court of eleven trailer homs was completely demolished.
+Freeburg Community High School has only about four class rooms left, they lost the roof to the old gym, the machine shop, six classrooms, and the bus garages were damaged.
+Kehrer's Trailer Court of eleven trailer homes was completely demolished.
 The two trailer homes East of the Kehrer trailer court owned by Bernard Lybarger and Roger Papproth were demolished.
 The milling building of Freeburg Milling and Supply Company was badly damaged.
-The sode storage building belonging to Donald Smith was destroyed.
+The soda storage building belonging to Donald Smith was destroyed.
 Valentine's Hotel and the Hanner Standard Station across from it were badly damaged.
 Palomar trailer homes and at least two other trailer homes were overturned.

-The Renner Funeral Home is unable to use the funeral home for funerals because of severe damage to the ceilings and roof of the funeral home bulding.
+The Renner Funeral Home is unable to use the funeral home for funerals because of severe damage to the ceilings and roof of the funeral home building.
 The garage in which the ambulance and other funeral vehicles were stored was a mess of debris.

 Many, many other homers, and store buildings were also damaged.